mrciolino/wiki-backup/timeline.md

 - [Spoops vs. Zeus](/Events/spoops-vs-zeus)
 - The party goes to the Library Dimension
 - Breezy-E starts tearing pages out of some books, and using them to roll joints.
 Sharing with Os.
 - The party encounters two terrasques.
 A robotic terrasque and another one.
+The begin fighting them.
+Bazzdos yells at the party not to hill his new robot pet.
 - Bazzdos captures and tames the robot terrasque.
 - [The Great Sins of Spoops](/Events/the-great-sins-of-spoops)
 - [Building The Great Port of Wegate](/Events/building-the-great-port-of-wegate)